Robot Platforms of the IEL

 Khepera III Mobile Robot

 The Khepera III mobile robot has a differential drive system for locomotion and includes 9 infrared sensors (IR) for object detection and 5 ultrasonic sensors for long range object detection.
 The Khepera III mobile robot is equipped with the KoreBot board, an ARM based embedded computer.
-The KoreBot board has 64 Mbytes of RAM and runs an embedded Linux operating system.
+The KoreBot board has 64 MB of RAM and runs an embedded Linux operating system.
 Through the KoreBot board, the Khepera III mobile robot is also able to host a standard CompactFlash extension card supporting Wi-Fi, Bluetooth, or extra storage space.

 The Khepera III mobile robot is controlled using the Ch Korebot package, a Ch binding to the K-Team KoreBot C library.